MrBrunotte/foodictionary/readme.md

 Foodictionary lets the user personalize their own special cookbook!

 The idea for this website is to let the user build their own personalized cookbook.
-The registered user is able to add, edit and delete their own recipes they are also ablo to add their favorite recipes to a favoriets section.
+The registered user is able to add, edit and delete their own recipes they are also able to add their favorite recipes to a favoriets section.

 The guest user is able to browse and search for recipes but to be able to use all the websites functionalities they need to become a registered user.

 ## **Database**

-****
+[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) was used to create and store the values.

 FOODictionary uses the CRUD functions for the recipes, which was a requriement for this project:

 * Create a recipe
 * Read a recipe
 * Update a recipe
 * Delete a recipe

-[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) was used to create and store the values.

 The database schema consists of a Database named Foodictionary with five collections: